Part 1: Katy

 Do you write poetry?

 While I've written the occasional poem since high school, I wouldn't say I write poetry.
 It's a question I get a lot since I'm so involved in the world of poetry.
 I write nonfiction: criticism, features, interviews, essays.
 I love to write about art and culture (my emphasis in my MA was popular culture/gender studies).
 I recently started contributing to The Brooklyn Rail, as a books and music writer, and I will have a piece in Dustin Williamson's Rust Buckle zine shortly.
-[It has appeared since this interview, see links at the bottom.]
 I'm also going to contribute to this newish online mag called econoculture.com.

 How does it go when you show Matt something you've just written or he shows you what he has written?